shivasai8688/Devops-project1/method1/README.md

 ## • FOR DEPLOYING IN AWS

-Use this command for deploying demo-frontend service <br>
+Use this command for deploying react service <br>
 ```
-  $ bash root.sh aws react <0.0.0.0> (change ip_adress as required)
+  $ bash deploy.sh aws react <0.0.0.0> (change ip_adress as required)
 ```
-Use this command for deploying demo-backend1 service
+Use this command for deploying java service
 ```
-  $ bash root.sh aws java <0.0.0.0> (change ip_adress as required)
+  $ bash deploy.sh aws java <0.0.0.0> (change ip_adress as required)
 ```

-Use this command for deploying demo-backend2 service
+Use this command for deploying python service
 ```
-  $ bash root.sh aws python <0.0.0.0> (change ip_adress as required)
+  $ bash deploy.sh aws python <0.0.0.0> (change ip_adress as required)
 ```

 type the command bash root.sh --help for details.